Write a Great Talk Proposal

 Read on for more information about the inclusion features we are offering and let us know if there is anything else that would make it possible for you to attend the conference or would make it a better experience for you.

-The conference will include coffee breaks in the morning and a sandwich/salad bar lunch on Friday.
+The conference will include coffee breaks in the morning and boxed lunches.
 Vegetarian and gluten-free options will be available.

 One of the rooms on the third floor will be designated as a Quiet Room, where conversation and interaction are not allowed.
 All attendees may feel free to use the Quiet Room as needed.